wehlutyk/thesis/content/3-4-gistr-results.md

 Also, our implementation of the exploration of that tree is mostly brute force, and does not try to be smart in predicting which branches are dead-ends.
 In spite of this, we did not need to optimise the computation any further (aside from obvious gains in caching repeated computations), as most of the time of a deep alignment is spent computing shallow alignments, and most alignments of utterances are very shallow anyway.
-Finally, note that this approach provides no guarantee of finding the globally optimal deep alignment.
-Indeed, it starts from optimal shallow alignments, and explores the tree of possibles from there on.
+Finally, note that this approach provides no guarantee of finding globally optimal deep alignments, as it starts from optimal shallow alignments and explores the tree of possibilities from there on.
-But the initial shallow alignments it extends may not be the best starting point, such that the exploration may return locally optimal deep alignments.
+Indeed, it is possible that better deep alignments could be found by starting from non-optimal shallow alignments, a path that our current method does not explore.

 Nonetheless, given a good set of parameters (see the next section where we derive those), this deep alignment algorithm produces surprisingly satisfying results given the simplicity of its underlying principles.
 In the case of the two utterances exemplified at the beginning of this section, the algorithm produces the following deep alignment tree.